![]() |

 Maybe.
 For our full week volunteers, we have a PeeWee Patrol.
 This is for children who are potty trained but are too young for the main camp.
 We have two adult volunteers who are in charge of this group, keeping our littlest campers occupied and safe during camp.
 These adults are given a budget to buy supplies and plan activities for their campers and they escort their campers when they visit any of the stations in the main camp.
 This group is limited to 6 campers so be sure to register early to secure a space.

-I would like to volunteer but have an older boy I need to bring with me.
+I would like to volunteer but I have a boy I need to bring with me.
 Do you have a Boy Patrol?

 Yes.
 Girl Scouts of California’s Central Coast is allowing boys currently in Kindergarten through 6th grade to attend camp provided the boy is a family member of a full week volunteer.
 This group is limited to 8 campers so be sure to register early to secure a space.